BenJonesMakers/BookmarkManager/README.md

 3. Connect to the database using the pqsl command \c bookmark_manager;
 4. Run the query we have saved in the file 01_create_bookmarks_table.sql

+Do this again for a database called 'bookmark_manager_test'

 # Show a list of bookmarks

 As an internet user